Trigger finger release CPT code 26055 can be reported for stenosing tenosynovitis by incising the tendon sheath at the finger’s base.

 This billing method is solely based on US Medicare official announced charges of the services.
 In addition, the procedure performed must prove a medical necessity.

-A hospital has an outpatient department that treats the outpatients who do not require a bed or an overnight stay and care.
-However, outpatient departments perform a broad range of services, including diagnostic tests and minor surgical procedures.
+A hospital has an outpatient department that treats outpatients who do not require a bed or an overnight stay and care.
+However, outpatient departments perform various services, including diagnostic tests and minor surgical procedures.

-Ambulatory Surgery Center (ASC) charges a total of $1023, including doctor fee and Facility fee per procedure and aftercare.
+Ambulatory Surgery Center (ASC) charges a total of $1023, including doctor fee and Facility fees per procedure and aftercare.